 Class Registration Information for Dual Enrolled Students:

-Upon acceptance, students who wish to register for on-campus or online dual enrollment courses should contact the Dual Enrollment Coordinator in the Office of Admissions at 1-800-678-9061 or 865-471-3223.
+Upon acceptance, students who wish to register for on-campus dual enrollment courses should contact the Dual Enrollment Coordinator in the Office of Admissions at 1-800-678-9061 or 865-471-3223.

 Books for Dual Enrollment Courses: